davidqpyle/freeCodeCamp/R1-LOG.md

 **Thoughts**: Python and JavaScript were the top two most sought skills going into 2018.
 I bet CSS Grid is up there too as it becomes more adopted across all browsers and devices.
 Looking forward to starting my Coursera course on Python!

 **Link to work**: Tweet link: https://twitter.com/davidqpyle/status/957084911751630849

+### Day 15: January 27.
+Saturday

+**Today's Progress**: Upgrading my WordPress sites to PHP v7...which is a pain because of the mySQL to mySQLi injection.
+I may choose to forward two of the URL's as they are no longer needed/active.
+Pick my battles on which to update/upgrade.
+Thinking of buying davidqpyle.io as my 'tech' portfolio page.
+Continued 'Basic JavaScript' portion of the 'Front End Development Certification' course and got through another 15 units.

+**Thought**: Loving all the support and reading articles/blogs from other 100DaysOfCode challengers.
+Really does give you hope that all this learing from various parts of the internet will add up to something bigger one day lol

+**Link to work**: Tweet link: https://twitter.com/davidqpyle/status/957418931236622336